Feeling Stuck in Grief After Pet Loss? Six Tools To Feel Unstuck

 Needless to say, your grief is unique.

 If you find yourself going into comparison mode, consider reframing those thoughts.
-Instead of comparing, recognize that differences are a hallmark of life experiences and comparison is unproductive.
+Instead of comparing, recognize that differences are a hallmark of life experiences and comparison may not serve a purpose.

-Maybe you have now lived through the best chapter in life thus far.
+You may have now lived through the best chapter in life, thus far.
 But like books, future chapters are strongly influenced by the best one, and that is how a life story is written.

 Don’t Judge Yourself